homepods/klipper/klippy/extras/web_server/README.md

 of the web server's dependencies will be added when you run install-octopi.sh.
 Otherwise you will need to manually install them:
 ```
-~/klippy-env/bin/pip install eventlet bottle
+~/klippy-env/bin/pip install tornado
 ```

 You may notice that aside from the addition of the web_server extra, other changes were made to support its additon.
+Below is a detailed list of the changes made outside of the `web_server` folder:
+- `webhooks.py` has been added.
+This module allows other host modules to host modules to register endpoints without trying to load the web_server module
+- The following changes have been made to `klippy.py`:
+  - The webhooks module is instantiated on printer initialization
+  - The following endpoints are registered and handled:
+    - /printer/info
+    - /printer/restart
+    - /printer/firmware_restart
+  - A "klippy:post_config" event is broadcast immediately after the config has been read, before the unused option check.
+The server uses this event to register all webhooks.
+- The following changes have been made to `gcode.py`:
+  - The webhooks module is passed into the GCodeParser's constructor.
+The the "/printer/gcode" endpoint is registered and handled by the GCodeParser class.
+  - A "gcode:respond" event has been added.
+The server uses this event to broadcast gcode responses over all connected websockets
+  - When a write is performed on the pty, the exception handler now checks for errno 11 (resource not available).
+If this error is found termios.tcflush is called to flush the output buffer.
+This prevents an accumulation of OSErrors from logging and keeps the pty from crashing.
+  - `query_endstops.py` now uses the webhooks module to register the "/printer/endstops" endpoint
+  - `display.py` has been updated initialize all variables in its constructor.
-The change to gcode.py allows the server to capture gcode responses, the change to display.py fixes an issue where some variables used by its get_status() call aren't initialized prior to being called by web_interface.py.
-The query_endstops.py module has been modified to use `register_url` to register an endpoint so that clients may query endstop state.
+    This fixes an issue some variables used by its get_status() may be accessed prior to initialization.

 A default web_server on port 80 that grants authorization to local clients on the IP range 192.168.1.0 can be configured as follows in printer.cfg: